Contaminated Food Products: Protecting Your Rights After Food Poisoning

 Construction Accidents and New York Labor Laws

 Construction sites can be dangerous places.
-Workers face a variety of hazards, from falling objects and electrical wires to scaffolding collapses and trench cave-ins.
+Workers face a variety of hazards, from falling objects and electrical wires to scaffold accident injuries and trench cave-ins.
 In New York, Labor Law Section 200 protects construction workers from these dangers by imposing strict safety standards on construction companies.

 What is Labor Law Section 200?